A Savvy Approach to Charitable Giving

 Charitable giving in the U.S has continued to increase.
-In 2017, the largest source of charitable giving came from individuals at $286.65 million.
-Americans’ record-breaking charitable giving in 2017 demonstrates that even in divisive times our commitment to philanthropy is solid.¹
+In 2018, the largest source of charitable giving came from individuals at $292.09 billion.
+Americans’ record-breaking charitable giving in 2018 demonstrates that even in divisive times our commitment to philanthropy is solid.¹

 One way our clients are making their charitable contributions this year is by donating to a donor-advised fund.
 Think of this as an easier and less costly alternative to a charitable family foundation.

 - You donate either cash or appreciated stock to the donor-advised fund and receive the allowable charitable tax deduction.

 - You, with the support of your advisor, control the investments in the donor-advised fund.

 - Your investments in the donor-advised fund grow tax free.

 - You control your donor-advised fund account during your lifetime, with named successors to carry on your legacy.